top of page

 When a person is bewildered, they may feel lost, disoriented, or uncertain about how to proceed.
 Bewilderment can be caused by a variety of factors, including unfamiliar situations, conflicting information, or unexpected changes in circumstances.
 Someone might be bewildered by a complicated math problem, a confusing set of directions, or a sudden change in plans.
 Additionally, bewilderment can be caused by emotional or psychological factors, such as trauma, stress, or anxiety.
 Overall, the verb bewilder connotes a sense of confusion or disorientation that can be caused by a range of different factors, and which may require effort and patience to overcome.

-Example sentences of bewilder
+Example sentences containing bewilder

 1. Dreams often bewilder me with their vivid imagery.